pulumi/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 ---
 An `authentication_configuration` supports the following:

 * `authority` - (Optional) The Azure Active Directory (tenant) that serves as the authentication authority to access the service.
-The default authority is the Directory defined in the authentication scheme in use when running Terraform.
+The default authority is the Directory defined in the authentication scheme in use when running this provider.
 Authority must be registered to Azure AD and in the following format: https://{Azure-AD-endpoint}/{tenant-id}.
 * `audience` - (Optional) The intended audience to receive authentication tokens for the service.
 The default value is https://azurehealthcareapis.com
 * `smart_proxy_enabled` - (Boolean) Enables the 'SMART on FHIR' option for mobile and web implementations.